TheBlob42/alpacka.nvim/README.md

 ### `init`

-Function to setup anything **before** the plugin is being loaded.
+Function to setup anything **before** a plugin is being loaded.
 Use this to setup global variables or other prerequisites.
 Receives the plugin name and spec as parameters

 ### `config`

-Function to setup any configuration **after** the plugin has been loaded.
+Function to setup any configuration **after** a plugin has been loaded.
 This is the place for setup instructions (usually by calling  a `setup` function), creating keybindings and so on.
 Receives the plugin name and spec as parameters

 ### `load`